EASS-HIT-PART-A-2024-CLASS-VI/FITLIFE-fitness-tracking-ofir-cohen/README.md

 ## 🎬 Demo

-Click on the image below to watch the demo video:
+Click here to watch the demo video:

 <p align="center">
   <a href="https://youtu.be/0C77g-xDIg8">